rsksmart/rif-relay-server/Readme.md

 ## Development

-Make your modifications and then run `npm run build` to validate them.
+Make your modifications and then run `npm run dist` to validate them.
 When you are done with your changes, you can publish them by creating a distributable version.

 ### Testing